JustViolin.org

 A Slurred Staccato of two or more notes means playing the notes in the same bowing direction, but with space in between each note.
 These notes can be played firmly on the string or allowed to come off the string with a little Collé (see below) action.
 Galamian differentiated these two as “Solid Staccato” and “Flying Staccato” in his Principles of Violin Playing and Teaching.

-In Collé, which means "glued" in French, the bow is first pressed onto the string and then lifted off the string with a quick action from the fingers, producing a short and spiky note.
+In Collé, which means "glued" in French, the bow is first pressed onto the string and then lifted off the string with a quick action from the fingers, producing a "click" at the start of a note.
 The bow has to be first placed in contact with the string and therefore it is different from Spiccato where the bow drops onto the string and bounce.

 Flying Spiccato implies a series of Spiccato notes played in the same bowing direction, commonly on the up-bow.
 A good example of Flying Spiccato is found in Paganini’s Caprice No.10.

 Ricochet, on the other hand, is usually played on the down-bow.
-It requires slapping or throwing the bow, in the middle to upper part, onto the strings and setting off a series of natural bounces.
-The Ricochet would end with a lift in the opposite direction at the end of the bow stroke.
+It requires slapping or throwing the bow in the upper middle part, onto the strings and setting off a series of natural bounces.
+The Ricochet usually ends with a note in the opposite direction.

 Related Bow-Strokes